NTD-Modelling-Consortium/run-sch/README-fitting.md

 Scripts used for STH and SCH fitting and near term projections
 ================

+General note:

+- Currently in most of the running scripts, the species needs to be manually defined.
+I'd recommend changing this by inputting the species as an environment variable when running the scripts to avoid this manual step
+- Also note that the `updateImportation` branch of `ntd-model-sch` had the wrong drug efficacies defined in the parameter files so the recent fits in May 25 used these incorrect values.
+Correct parameter files are in the `run-amis-fitting` branch.

 Notes about SCH:

 - Warning: I adjusted the SCH code to match this repo but it hasn't been tested.